STOP TAKING SIDES WITH SATAN

 “For we walk by faith, not by sight.”
 (2 Cor.
 5:7 NKJV).

 “Now the just shall live by faith; But if anyone draws back, My soul has no pleasure in him.”
 (Heb.
 10:38 NKJV).

 You started the Christian life or journey simply by putting your faith in the person of Jesus Christ and His finished redemptive work.

 Paul writes, “For by grace you have been saved through faith, and that not of yourselves; it is the gift of God, not of works, lest anyone should boast.”
 (Eph.
 2:8-9 NKJV).

 Similarly, it is also by faith in Christ that you can continue the Christian life and successfully finish the Christian journey.

 Therefore, Paul admonishes, “As you have therefore received Christ Jesus the Lord, so walk in Him.”
 (Col. 2:6 NKJV).

-It is purely by faith that you can gain access into and possess all your inheritance in Christ (Rom.
+It is purely by faith that you can appropriate and possess all your inheritance in Christ (Rom.
 5:1-2).
-It is only by faith that you can appropriate and experience the victory that Christ has won for you.
+Only by faith can you experience and enjoy the victory that Christ has won for you.
 It is by taking the shield of faith that you can quench all the fiery darts of the wicked one (Eph.
 6:16).